Giada-collab/considerations/README.md

 ## Content
 Transcription of the last manuscript of *Considérations sur les principaux événemens de la révolution françoise* of Germaine de Staël with variants of several hands.
 Transcription of its  1<sup>st</sup> edition (1818) with several posthumous changes.
-  The aim of this project is to establish both texts with these characteristics and to make it easy to compare them.
+  The aim of this project is to make both texts accessible for a large public and to facilitate their comparaison.

-  The first results of the pilot version can be viewed in the website [*Considérations sur les principaux événemens de la révolution françoise* de Germaine de Staël : un laboratoire éditorial ](https://giada-collab.github.io/considerations/).
+  The pilot version can be viewed in the website [*Considérations sur les principaux événemens de la révolution françoise* de Germaine de Staël : un laboratoire éditorial ](https://giada-collab.github.io/considerations/).

 ## Repository overview